RESEARCH GRANTS IN THE ARTS: Program Description

 Data analysis may include quantitative, qualitative, and/or mixed-method approaches.
 Data sources may include, but are not limited to, surveys, censuses, biological or medical experiments, observations, interviews, focus groups, social media activity, administrative data, and transactional/financial data.
 Other examples of data sources include archived materials such as written documents, audio/video recordings, or photographs and images.

 We welcome the use of data in both the public and private domain, including commercial and/or administrative data sources.
-Visit the NEA website for a partial list of publicly available datasets that include arts-related variables.
+Visit the NEA website for a list of publicly available datasets that include arts-related variables.
 Some of these datasets are also available through the NEA’s public data repository: the National Archive of Data on Arts & Culture (NADAC).

 We do not fund